-Share based compensation increased by \$181,539 to \$327,307 for the Quarter compared to \$145,768 for the same quarter in Fiscal 2022.
-The increase is primarily related to the 1,020,000 Deferred Share Units ("DSUs") granted to certain directors during the Quarter.
-These DSUs were fully vested at the time of grant.
+Share based compensation increased by \$21,053 to \$130,906 for the Quarter compared to \$109,853 for the same quarter in Fiscal 2023.
+The increase is primarily related to the increased number of options earned during the Quarter compared to the same quarter in Fiscal 2023.

-Financing costs increased to \$51,890 for the Quarter compared to \$6,612 for the same quarter in Fiscal 2022.
-The increase is mainly related to the interest expense recognized during the Quarter on the Debenture payable which was issued during the Quarter.
+Financing costs increased to \$57,123 for the Quarter compared to \$5,995 for the same quarter in Fiscal 2023.
+The increase is mainly related to the interest expense recognized during the Quarter on the Debenture payable which was issued in June 2023.

-At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were remeasured using the Black-Scholes pricing model, which resulted in a loss of \$133,562 for the Quarter and a gain of \$325,444 for the Fiscal Year, respectively, compared to a loss of \$136,922 and a loss of \$100,920 in the comparable quarter and year in Fiscal 2022, respectively.
-The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares between the beginning and end of the reporting periods.
+At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were remeasured using the Black-Scholes pricing model, which resulted in a gain of \$152,027 for the Quarter, compared to a gain of \$341,203 in the comparable quarter in Fiscal 2023.
+The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares between the beginning and end of the reporting periods and the number of numbers warrants outstanding the reporting periods.